Back

 How long will it take?

-Once you have applied, at Newcastle, we aim to respond to your application within 10 -15 working days.
+At Newcastle, we aim to respond to your application within 10 -15 working days after applying.
 For some courses, or during busy times, it could take longer.

-If you’ve ever got a question about your application, you can send us an enquiry via the application portal you originally applied through.
+If you’ve ever had a question about your application, you can send us an inquiry via the application portal you originally applied through.

 And if we need any further information to help us make a decision, we will email you.
 You can track the progress of your application by logging in to your account.